 Check this box to integrate transparency information.

 Choose whether colors are interpreted as Linear or sRGB.

 Adjust Filtering to address size mismatch between the actual image data, and its footprint on the screen as it's rendered.
 Choose either:

 Use U Tiling mode to repeat, clamp or mirror image contents along its horizontal axis.

 User V Tiling Mode to repeat, clamp or mirror image contents along its vertical axis.

-Preview compression on the texture.
+Preview the texture.